 Another way to build a remote portfolio is through tools like Roofstock.
 Our service allows anyone to search through a database of turnkey rental properties for sale.
 Users can filter results by price, location, size, etc. and set up alerts for newly posted properties.

 We also provide comprehensive due diligence data like tenant history, inspection reports, neighborhood ratings, and interactive tools for estimating costs and earnings.
-You’ll have all the numbers in front of you to make a smart purchase and you don’t need a Realtor.
+You’ll have all the numbers in front of you to make a smart purchase.

 The next step is as easy as Amazon.com: simply check out and close.
-You start earning rent as soon as you close on the home and we set you up with a local, preferred property manager to give you a little peace of mind.
+You start earning rent as soon as you close on the home and, if you wish, we can recommend a local, preferred property manager to give you a little peace of mind.

 It sounds easy and it really is.
 If you prefer more human contact in the process, our dedicated customer service team is available to help you find, research, and close on homes.